 Omega-3 is an essential fat that the body can’t make from scratch but must get from food.
 Foods that contain high in Omega-3 include fish, vegetable oils, nuts, flaxseed oil, leafy vegetables, and flax seedsMasago contains lots of omega-3 fatty acids.

 With many powerful health benefits, omega-3 fats are polyunsaturated fats.
 Polyunsaturated fats control inflammation, Blood controls freezing, and are an integral part of the membrane of your cell.
-It can also protect mental health, could help control weight and reduce inflammation as well
+It can also protect mental health, help control weight, and reduce inflammation as well

 Masago is Low in Mercury